department-of-veterans-affairs/vets-design-system-documentation/src/_templates/forms/intro.md

 - Use this H2 above the list: "Follow these steps to get started"
 - Use the numbered process steps listed here as H3s
 - Add tailored need-to-know information about the specific form under each step, but aim to keep this section as brief as possible
-- Consider how the information in this process list aligns with information on the related VA.gov pages for this benefit — if you need to add or update information on those pages, talk with the **Sitewide content/accessibility/information architecture (CAIA)** team that manages all benefit pages in the Drupal CMS
+- Consider how the information in this process list aligns with information on the related VA.gov pages for this benefit — if you need to add or update information on those pages, talk with the **Sitewide content, accessibility, information architecture (CAIA)** team that manages all benefit pages in the Drupal CMS

 **1. Check your eligibility**